raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 - The project [README.md](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/blob/main/README.md) = "How to use the plugin"
 - The project [CONTRIBUTING.md](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/blob/main/CONTRIBUTING.md) = "How to contribute to the plugin" = this text

-Improvements to both are very much encouraged 🙏
+Improvements to both are very much appreciated 🙏

-You may follow the guide for [Your First Code Contribution](#your-first-code-contribution) or make changes directly from Github.
+You may follow the guide for [Your Code Contribution](#your-code-contribution) or make changes directly from Github.

 - [Edit the README.md](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/blob/main/README.md) directly on Github
 - [Edit the CONTRIBUTING.md](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/edit/main/CONTRIBUTING.md) (this text) directly on Github